 In this paper, we study ``counting maps" from Riemann surfaces (or algebraic curves) to GIT quotient targets, continuing from the theory of gauged linear sigma model (GLSM) \cite{Witt, FJR2, CFGKS, KL, TX, FK} as well as its predecessor, the theory of quasimaps \cite{CiK1, CiKM} and Gromov-Witten theory \cite{KM, RT}.
 More specifically, we are interested in maps whose target is the critical locus $\Crit(\phi)$ of a regular function $\phi$ on a GIT quotient $X$ of a vector space.
 The precise setup is reviewed below.
 We focus on examples when the GIT quotient $X$ comes from a quiver and $\phi$ comes from a potential of the quiver \cite{Gin,DWZ, King}.

 From representation theoretic point of view, moduli spaces of framed representations of quivers with potentials have been considered to be analogues of Nakajima quiver varieties \cite{Nak0}.
 This setting is flexible enough to include non-fundamental representations of simply-laced quantum groups \cite{BZ,VV} as well as possibly non-simply-laced quantum groups \cite{YZ}, but is also structured enough to afford explicit descriptions of the quantum groups \cite{Ne}.
-From enumerative geometry point of view, the virtual count of maps from an algebraic curve to a Nakajima quiver variety is an analogue of Donaldson-Thomas theory of a 3-fold \cite{O}.
-Taking this analogy one step further, the virtual count of maps from an algebraic curve to a quiver with potential is an analogue of Donaldson-Thomas theory of a 4-fold.
+From enumerative geometry point of view, Nakajima quiver varieties are local models of moduli of sheaves on Calabi-Yau surfaces.
+The virtual count of maps from an algebraic curve to a Nakajima quiver variety is an analogue of Donaldson-Thomas theory of a 3-fold \cite{O,OP}.
+Taking this analogy one step further, quivers with potentials are local models of moduli of sheaves on Calabi-Yau threefolds.
+The virtual count of maps from an algebraic curve to a quiver with potential is an analogue of Donaldson-Thomas theory of a 4-fold.